Local vs External Users

 If you scroll down a bit you can see the Recipient Limitations for Secure Messages:

-At the bottom of the screenshot above, you can see the checkbox "Can Send To Local Users Only" which is enabled on default for External Users groups.
-By disabling this checkbox, you enable this External Users group to send to other External Users.
-You probably also want to add some recipient limitations in the top of the screenshot if you don't want users in this group to be able to send to anyone.
+At the top of the screenshot above, you can see the radio button "Can Send To Any Recipient".
+By enabling this setting, you enable this External Users group to send to other External Users.
+You probably also want to add some recipient limitations in the middle of the screenshot if you don't want users in this group to be able to send to anyone.

-By disabling this checkbox/enabling this feature, any user you add to this group will require a license.
+By enabling this feature, any user you add to this group will require a license.

 If you look in Admin → Groups in the LiquidFiles web admin interface, you will see an overview of the groups currently configured in the LiquidFiles system: